admin-ch/CovidCertificate-UIdoc/README.md

 ).

 ## Certificate types
-Six (6) types of certificate can be created with the bulk method (CSV upload):
+Six (3) types of certificate can be created with the bulk method (CSV upload):
 - vaccination
-- vaccination-tourist
 - test
 - recovery
-- recovery-rat (rapid antigen test)
-- antibody

 The issuing of certificates according to type can be toggled according to the decision of the Federal Office of Public Health (FOPH).
 Consequently, the API endpoints and options in the UI will be enabled/disabled.
 The table below shows the certificates that can currently be generated.
 For more information, please contact support @ covid-zertifikat@bag.admin.ch.